 Output 3.3

-Products and services on human and institutional capacity building
+[USA MOD]Enhanced awareness and capability of Member States with regard to human and institutional capacity building

 Background

 Capacity building continues to be a cross-cutting issue that informs and augments the overall ITU-D mission.
 ICT-based education and training aimed at enhancement of human potential to leverage ICTs and improve individual livelihoods is particularly fundamental for developing countries.
 This will help them to improve skills and enable them to establish and develop their national e-strategies for sustainable development.
 Therefore, research undertakings and development of specialized training programmes in membership priority areas is required.